experimental short videos by

 and international guest curators (TBA)

-For the first time in Los Angeles, Manipulated Image will present work from its archives and showcase new work by Los Angeles artists alongside programs by international guest curators.
+For the first time in Los Angeles, Manipulated Image will present work from its archives and showcase new work alongside programs by international guest curators.

 For details of upcoming venues and programs see below.